 The Bottom Line

-While the vegetarian movement slowly gains popularity, the majority of Canadians still love to eat meat.
+While the vegetarian movement gains popularity, the majority of Canadians still love to eat meat.
 There is a huge variety of meat-lover diets, but for all of them, it is highly preferable to buy high-quality, ethical meat from local companies.
 It is not always easy to find this type of meat in supermarkets.
 This is when companies like Papa Earth come in handy.
-They deliver the best quality products from the local ethical meat farms to your doorstep, saving you time, and supporting your diet goals.
+They deliver the best quality products from local ethical meat farms to your doorstep, saving you time, and supporting your diet goals.